 Take Home: Understand What Management Wants

 The management wants metrics and growth.
-They want you to be a successful part of the dealership’s business.
+Managers want you to be a successful part of the dealership’s business.

 Jane meets with her manager, Maya, to get better at her job and to find out the “pain points” of the organization as a whole.